ashishb24/E-commerce/README.md

 - Payments using Stripe - PaymentIntent based custom flow

 🔥 Note:
-- This App is note in fully Working Condition
+- This App is not in fully Working Condition